FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 	- [ ] Settings
 	- [ ] ...
 - [ ] Divebombing
+	- [x] Basic payloads
+	- [ ] Improved diving and payload delivery mechanics - most-likely unnecessary since it's an arcade game.
+		- [ ] Maybe move the plane between the layers just like the payloads.
+Dive-bombers dive at a 70 degree angle, and the bomb should inherit the speed of plane.
+You need to press and hold the tertiary fire button to initiate a dive, and then you have to keep an eye on your altimeter to decide the perfect time to drop the payload.
+Then you automatically climb back up to the standard layer.
+		- [ ] Disable shooting while diving with primary and secondary weapons
+- [ ] Move the planes to a parallax layer inside of the base level or figure out a way to move them between the top level scene and the base level's parallax layers.
 - [ ] Bomber behavior
 	- [ ] targeting (ground)
 	- [ ] defense artillery